-Energy-Smart Loans through Avista's On-Bill Repayment Program are intended for customers who are in need of assistance for upfront capital for the purchase of energy efficiency equipment and related labor.
-This customer segment is expected to include both income-qualified and residential customers.
-Processes to ensure income-qualified customers are directed to CAP agencies will be implemented.
-Income-qualified customers may apply for an Energy-Smart Loan and participate in the OBR program if they choose to do so after all other options have been shared with them.
+Energy-Smart Loans through Avista's On-Bill Repayment program are not intended for customers who qualify for Avista's low-income weatherization program administered through partner community action agencies.
+Processes to ensure income-qualified customers are educated and directed to the agencies will be implemented; income-qualified customers may apply for an Energy-Smart Loan and participate in the OBR program if they choose to do so after all options have been relayed to them.